 The board has ultimate authority and responsibility for overseeing our risk management.
 The board monitors, reviews and reacts to material enterprise risks identified by management.
 The board receives specific reports from executive management on credit, interest rate, liquidity, transactional, compliance and legal, strategic, and reputational risks and the degree of exposure to those risks.
 The board helps ensure that management is properly focused on risk by, among other things, reviewing and discussing the performance of senior management and business line leaders.
 Committees of the board have responsibility for risk oversight in specific areas.
 The Audit Committee oversees financial, accounting and internal control risk management policies.
-The compensation committee of the board of directors (the "Compensation Committee") assesses and monitors risks in our compensation program.
+The Compensation Committee assesses and monitors risks in our compensation program.
 While our full board maintains the ultimate oversight responsibility for the risk management process, its committees oversee risk in certain specified areas as described in the section entitled "Committees of the Board."